Best Master’s Programs in Mental Health Counseling for 2025

 Accreditation for Counseling Master’s Programs

-To be eligible for state licensure or professional certification from the National Board for Certified Counselors, you must graduate from an accredited master's in counseling program.
-All top grad schools for counseling (or any field) will likely have proper accreditation.
+To be eligible for state licensure or professional certification from the National Board for Certified Counselors, you must graduate from an accredited master’s in counseling program.
+All top graduate schools for counseling will likely maintain proper accreditation.

 Many of the best master’s-level counseling schools and programs also hold accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 This additional, programmatic accreditation indicates that an individual program meets established requirements for training counselors.
 All of the programs in our school rankings are accredited.